avlidienbrunn/ctf-writeups/nuitduhack-2016/night_daemonic_heap/README.md

 There was an off-by-one write when creating new characters which could be exploited using the "shrink_free_hole_alloc_overlap_consolidate_backward" technique found at  https://googleprojectzero.blogspot.se/2014/08/the-poisoned-nul-byte-2014-edition.html.

-It works by allocating first three blocks.
+It works by first allocatingthree blocks.
 Then free() the last one.
 Then making it smaller by overwriting the size field of the free() one (Allocated_block1 overwrites 1 byte into Freed_block2).

 After doing this we have a heap looking like:
 ```